 The Raw Refraction Render Element is a color image that stores refraction information calculated from materials' refraction values in the scene.
-Surfaces with no refraction values set in their materials will contain no information in the render element and therefore will render as black.
+Surfaces with no refraction values set in their materials contain no information in the render element, and therefore render black.

 Deep output – Specifies whether to include this render element in deep images.

-Apply color mapping – Applies the color mapping options specified in the Color mapping rollout of the V-Ray tab in the Render Setup window to this render element.
+Color mapping – Applies the color mapping options specified in the Color mapping rollout (Render Setup window > V-Ray tab) to this render element.
 This option is enabled by default.

 Underlying Compositing Equation

-To properly calculate the refraction information in the Raw Refraction and Refraction Filter Render Elements, the Refraction Render Element must also be rendered at the same time, even if it's not going to be used in the compositing process.
+- To properly calculate the refraction information in the Raw Refraction, Refraction Filter and Raw Refraction Filter Render Elements, the Refraction Render Element must also be rendered at the same time, even if it's not going to be used in the compositing process.
 Doing so enables all the refraction information to be included in the rendering calculations.